Thermal stressors are caused by alterations to the temperature of a water body.

 Thermal stressors are most commonly observed to act in combination with nutrient stressors, most frequently in lake ecosystems.
 Increased water temperatures can act synergistically with nutrient loadings to cause eutrophication and algal blooms, particularly in shallow lakes.
 In rivers, thermal stressors are most commonly paired with hydrological stressors.
 This is likely to be a result of the two stressor types interacting: where river flows and lake levels are reduced and flows slowed, it is likely that water temperatures will rise in response to increasing air temperatures.
 (Nõges et al. 2015).
 Furthermore, instream releases from hydropower plants can result in an abrupt change of thermal conditions, either by releasing cold hypolimnetic water (cold thermopeaking) or warm cooling water (warm thermopeaking) (Schuelting et al. 2016).

-Sporadic fish kills in the shallow lake Võrtsjärv, Estonia have been registered mainly in cold winters.
-Yet in June 2013 an unexpected massive fish-kill occurred and affected mainly the bottom-dwelling ruffe (Gymnocephalus cernuus) which indicates that the fish kill started at the lake bottom.
-Analysis of environmental monitoring parameters concludes that quick warming of the lake induced a combination of extreme water parameters (water temperature 24.5 °C, pH 9.2, ammonium 0.13 mg L−1, low dissolved oxygen concentration 0.49 mg L−1, saturation 5.4%) close to the lake bottom and temporary thermal stratification.
+Sporadic fish kills in the shallow Lake Võrtsjärv in Estonia sometimes occur in cold winters.
+Yet in June 2013 an unexpected massive fish-kill occurred and affected mainly the bottom-dwelling ruffe (Gymnocephalus cernuus), which indicates that the fish kill started at the lake bottom.
+Analysis of environmental monitoring parameters concludes that quick warming of the lake induced a combination of extreme water parameters (high water temperature, alkaline pH, low dissolved oxygen concentration) close to the lake bottom and temporary thermal stratification.
 Bottom-dwelling fish such as ruffe do not seek refuges during periods of deoxygenation.
 This fish kill highlights the impact of unsuitable climate events on fish population and fish community structure (Kangur et al. 2016).

-Effects of peak flows resulting from hydropower operation and extreme rainfall are expected to vary with river channelization and climate warming.
+Effects of peak flows resulting from hydropower operation and extreme rainfall are expected to vary with river channelisation and climate warming.
 Established in Austria, the "Hydromorphological and Temperature Experimental Channels" (HyTEC) is used for testing single and combined effects of river flow, riverbed morphology and temperature on fish.
 HyTEC consists of two large channels (40 m length, 6 m width) fed with nutrient-poor lake water taken at different depths to vary water temperature.
-The study indicates significant differences between macroinvertebrate drifting behaviour in response to hydropeaking, thermopeaking and time of day (Freshwaterblog 2016, Schuelting et al. 2016).
+A study by Schuelting et al. 2016 at HyTEC indicates significant differences between macroinvertebrate drifting behaviour in response to hydropeaking, thermopeaking and time of day (Freshwater Blog 2016).

-Freshwater ecosystems in semi-arid Mediterranean climates are projected to be particularly affect-ed by climate-induced droughts in the future.
-Changes in water levels and salinity have significant effects on the lake ecosystems, nutrient dynamics, nutrient concentrations and water quality (Freshwaterblog 2017, Jeppesen et al. 2015).
+Freshwater ecosystems in semi-arid Mediterranean climates are projected to be particularly affected by climate-induced droughts in the future.
+According to a study by Jeppesen et al. 2015, changes in water levels and salinity can have significant effects on Mediterranean lake ecosystems, nutrient dynamics, nutrient concentrations and water quality (Freshwater Blog 2017).

 Jeppesen E., Brucet S., Naselli-Flores L., Papastergiadou E., Stefanidis K., Nõges T., Nõges P., Attayde J.L., Zohary T., Coppens J., Bucak T., Fernandes Menezes R., Sousa Freitas F.R., Kernan M., Søndergaard, M. & M. Beklioğlu (2015).
 Ecological impacts of global warming and water abstraction on lakes and reservoirs due to changes in water level and related changes in salinity, Hydrobiologia 750: 201-227.
 DOI: 10.1007/s10750-014-2169-x (Read abstract)